 I would be pleased to welcome you to the exhibitions of my work during Artweeks.
-I will be exhibiting in two locations during Artweeks: firstly at the Faringdon Art Exhibition and later in a joint exhibition with my sister Jane in Freeland.
+I will be exhibiting in three locations during Artweeks: firstly at the Eynsham Art Window, then at Eynsham Arts Group exhibition at the Bartholomew Room, Eynsham, and also in a joint exhibition with my sister Jane in Freeland.
 My portfolio consists of work undertaken over the last couple of years using pen and ink and watercolour to depict townscapes, urban landscapes, architecture and the built environment around the UK.
 In addition to my paintings I have signed prints and greetings cards available as well.

-In addition, over the last two weekends of May I'll be exhibiting my work alongside my sister Jane, who produces exquisite watercolour paintings of the natural world and who sells signed prints, coasters, greetings cards and tea towels.
+The Freeland exhibition, over the middle two weekends of May, I'll be exhibiting my work alongside my sister Jane, who produces exquisite watercolour paintings of the natural world and who sells signed prints, coasters, greetings cards and tea towels.

 The joint exhibition with my sister Jane takes place in a large, light and airy conservatory in my sister's garden in Freeland, rural West Oxfordshire.
 You're invited!
 Come and have tea with us in the new gazebo.